 Another way to think about effective mental health hashtags is by broader themes.
 These include hashtags related to your location, hashtags to support social causes, and hashtags that speak to a specific audience (such as #singleparents).
 You can even create your own, branded hashtag with your business name in it.

-The location note in the paragraph above deserves one more note.
+The location note in the paragraph above deserves more clarity.
 As a therapist, if your office is in a specific city versus being online, location hashtags are very helpful in busy metropolitan areas.
+They now also influence local SEO, so including your city or region in posts helps AI tools recognize your practice geographically.
 Keep it simple and see what else is out there for your location, and then you can add that to your posts.

 Finally, consider hashtags that bring helpful context to a post.
 This type of hashtag adds to the conversation and also allows you to avoid wordy captions or hitting the character limit.
 For example, if you post something related to a healing modality you use and it’s mental health awareness month in your country, include that hashtag.